Wednesday, August 27, 2025

 Sunday, June 08, 2025

-August Notes: I let God be God in me.
+Notes of August: I let God be God in me.

 I no longer try to change outer things.
 They are simply a reflection.
 I change my inner perception, and the outer reveals the beauty so long obscured by my own attitude.
 I concentrate on my vision and find my outer view transformed.
 I find myself attuned to the grandeur of life and in unison with the perfect order of the universe.